dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Setting parameters
 ------------------

-Vehicle parameters are set as shown in the code fragment below, using the parameter name as a "key".
-As with attributes, the values are not guaranteed to have been sent to the vehicle until after
+Vehicle parameters are set as shown in the code fragment below, using the parameter name as a "key":
-:py:func:`flush() <Vehicle.flush>` returns.

 .. code:: python

     # Change the parameter value (Copter, Rover)
     vehicle.parameters['THR_MIN']=100
-    vehicle.flush()

 Observing parameter changes